terraform

 }

-In addition to custom validation rules, you can use Terraform’s rich language syntax to validate variables with an object structure and check that the module receives the expected input.
-In the AWS load balancer case, add a map representing service objects and their expected attributes and type.
+As a part of input validation, you can use Terraform’s rich language syntax to validate variables with an object structure to enforce that the module receives the correct fields.
+This module example uses a map to represent a service object and its expected attributes:

 variable "services" {